Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 "I'm confused about what 'meet the criteria' and 'eligible beneficiaries' actually means."

-"Can I get a GLP-1 covered for prediabetes?"
+"Can I get a GLP-1 covered for prediabetes through the Bridge?"

 "My doctor prescribed Zepbound for sleep apnea.
 Can I use the Bridge instead since it's cheaper?"

-Probably not.
-If Zepbound is prescribed for sleep apnea — which is a Part D-coverable indication — CMS says you cannot use the Bridge for that drug.
-You'd need to continue through your Part D plan.
-The Bridge is only for weight-loss-only prescriptions.
+No. If Zepbound is prescribed for sleep apnea — which is a Part D-coverable indication — CMS says you cannot use the Bridge for that drug.
+You would need to continue through your Part D plan.

 What If You Don't Qualify for the Medicare GLP-1 Bridge?

 Not everyone will qualify — and that's the reality we need to address honestly.
 Maybe your BMI doesn't meet the thresholds.
 Maybe you're in a plan type that's excluded.
-Maybe you don't have one of the specific qualifying conditions.
-Or maybe you just don't want to wait until July.
+Maybe a hard exclusion applies.
 Whatever the reason, you are not out of options.

 Option 1: Check Whether Regular Part D Already Covers Your GLP-1